TSAstat/TSA/README.md

 - Automatically checks for seasonality and volatility.
 - Recommends SARIMA if seasonality is found.
 - Suggests GARCH if volatility clustering is detected (via residual ACF + squared ACF).
-- Displays messages like _"Seasonality detected – SARIMA recommended"_
-- User can still override and select any model manually.

 📉 **Residual Diagnostics**
 - Histogram of residuals